 - A few other Arizona Mills Mall attractions are a LEGOLAND Adventure Center, a Rainforest Café, and many outlet stores.
 They also boast a merry-go-round and have things like trampolines in the halls of the mall.

-Sedona is a destination many travel to just for its beauty.
+Sedona is a destination many people travel to just for its beauty.
 Arizonians love to travel to this destination.
 The landscape has some of the most beautiful red hills you have ever seen.
 The town is great for walking.
 It is an artist’s town and there are a variety of shops reflecting their work.
 Of course, there are some nice little places to eat, and an interesting chapel set far up on one of the hills.
 The surrounding area is great for adventurers who can fly high on helicopter tours, hike and camp, and take off-road jeep tours.

 The Grand Canyon National Park

-I must mention Canyon Lake because it is only a 45-minute to an hour drive from the area and is a huge attraction in the summer.
+I must mention Canyon Lake because it is only a 45-minute to an hour drive from the valley and is a huge attraction in the summer.
 We try to go there in the morning when the temperatures are a tad cooler and leave about 1:00 in the afternoon.
 The lake was created by the Mormon Flat Dam built in 1925.
 It is the perfect getaway on a hot summer day.
 It is the smallest of 4 lakes created by the dams, but it is a beauty!
 The water butts right up to high canyon walls.
 People camp there, swim, kayak, boat, and ski.
 I don’t know why, but it is a very cold lake for such a warm place, which makes it ideal in the summer!

 Tempe is home to the Arizona State University (ASU) and like any college town, there are a lot of neat little restaurants, bars and shopping areas in and around the town.